SpoBo/dobiss2mqtt/README.md

 works nicely alongside this service.
 For the moment though the socket is always connected.
 Which means that the native dobiss apps might encounter issues.

-It will make a *lot* of requests to your CAN controller since it'll poll for the state of every relay you have.
+It will make a *lot* of requests to your CAN Programmer since it'll poll for the state of every relay you have.

 ## Config